knopflerfish/knopflerfish.org/tools/jarunpacker/readme.txt

   knopflerfish-version

-Path to image resource for icon logo.
+Path to image resource for left icon logo.
 If unset, use default icon
   jarunpacker-iconpath

-Placement of icon logo.
-If true place icon on left side, otherwise at the top. jarunpacker-iconleft

 Path to resource with licenset text.
 If unset, use default license -->